-&lt;sup>521 A 10-year employment protection clause regarding transfers to new companies was inserted into an important agreement in the credit sector: the 2003 S. Paolo IMI agreement concerning management of the Bank of Naples overbalance.
+&lt;sup>57 A 10-year employment protection clause regarding transfers to new companies was inserted into an important agreement in the credit sector: the 2003 S. Paolo IMI agreement concerning management of the Bank of Naples overbalance.

-This is provided through income support for workers made redundant: a mobility regime and redundancy payments.
+&lt;sup>58 This is provided through income support for workers made redundant: a mobility regime and redundancy payments.